aws-deepracer/ude-gym-bridge/README.md

 ## UDE Gym Bridge

-The UDE Gym Bridge package is a bridge implementation of Unified Distributed Environment (UDE) to provide the integration between UDE and OpenAI Gym.
+The UDE Gym Bridge package is a bridge implementation of the Unified Distributed Environment (UDE).
+It provides the integration between UDE and OpenAI Gym.

 ## Installation